MelaniePospisil/DiffMap/README.md

 using .DiffusionMaps
 ````

-at the beginning of your code. replace the "../src/DiffusionMaps.jl" with the path to your local version of the DiffusionMaps.jl file.
+at the beginning of your code.
+Replace the "../src/DiffusionMaps.jl" with the path to your local version of the DiffusionMaps.jl file.